 The Board of Directors has adopted a policy that prohibits any business transaction with a value of \$60,000 or more between Entegris and our directors, nominees for director and executive officers or their immediate families.
 In addition, as part of our annual disclosure documentation process we circulate questionnaires to our directors, nominees for director and our executive officers requiring information as to any business transaction with a value of \$60,000 or greater between Entegris and those persons or a member of his or her immediate family.
 The answers to these questionnaires are reviewed for compliance with this policy by management and discussed with the Audit & Finance Committee and our independent registered public accounting firm.
-Since January 1, 2011, there has been no such business transaction between Entegris and any director, nominee or executive officer or member of their immediate family.
-FMR LLC beneficially owns 15,658,356 shares (or approximately 11.6%) of our outstanding common stock based on its holdings reported in a Schedule 13G/A filed with the Securities & Exchange Commission on February 14, 2012.
-We paid an affiliate of FMR LLC approximately \$183,167 to provide 401(k) plan administration and other services to us for fiscal 2011.
+Since January 1, 2012, there has been no such business transaction between Entegris and any director, nominee or executive officer or member of their immediate family.
+FMR LLC beneficially owns 8,112,836 shares (or approximately 5.9%) of our outstanding common stock based on its holdings reported in a Schedule 13G/A filed with the Securities & Exchange Commission on February 13, 2013.
+During Fiscal 2012, we owed an affiliate of FMR LLC approximately \$153,293 in connection with the provision of 401(k) plan administration and other services to us.
 We believe that the transactions described above were carried out on terms that were in the aggregate no less favorable to us than those that would have been obtained by an unrelated third party in transactions of similar size.